 Display a poster or large piece of chart paper with the definition of community (a group of people with common interests and likes) written at the top.

 Create 10 cards with the following words and definitions on them.
 Put one word or definition on each card, one word or one definition per card.
 Hand the cards out randomly to ten different students.
 Ask each of the students to read their word or definition card.
 Ask the class to decide who has the word and definition that belong together.
 As students make suggestions, ask the two students holding the cards to stand next to each other.
 After all the words and definitions are paired together, ask the students to again read their cards.
 Have the class to make adjustments until they are sure they have the matches correct.
 Display the matching word and definition cards on the community poster.

 - trust - confidence or faith in a person or thing

 - interdependence - depending on one another; mutual dependence

 - common resources - resources that are not owned, but left open for free use by all

-Arrange students into cooperative groups of four to six students.
+Arrange students into six cooperative groups of four to six students.
 Give each group a picture of one of the following: children in the classroom, spectators at a football game, a Boy Scout troop, a beach full of people, a sports team, and a family at the dinner table.
 (Pictures may be photographs or cut from books, popular magazines, or the newspaper.)
 Each group will be given five minutes to decide whether or not their picture shows an example of a community and use the words from the previous activity to defend their decisions.
 Each group must present its findings by choosing one person to speak for the group.
-The teacher needs to be a facilitator here, correcting misconceptions that may occur.
+The teacher should facilitate, correcting misconceptions that may occur.